 The course will investigate mathematical approaches used in recent years to address critical issues for business and industry, particularly in the areas of logistics and supply chains.
-Integrated supply chain modelling, network planning, inventory management, and approaches solution of large-scale models will all be explored.
+Integrated supply chain modelling, network planning, inventory management, and approaches to solutions of large-scale models will all be explored.

 1. An understanding of the complexities and scale of modern business operations, and the use of optimisation models to design and manage them

 2. Advanced skills in modelling large, complex, business and industrial optimisation problems

 3. Increased abilities to model and solve business problems with advanced operations research techniques.

 The course will discuss recent cases of the application of optimisation and mathematical techniques to address business issues.
 It will cover the use of both strategic and operational planning models.

 The course will span a range of business planning problems, but with a focus on:

 - large-scale modelling,